-- OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Host-only networking.
-Creation/deletion of host-only adapters are supported for Windows hosts only presently.
-On other platforms, there is one fixed host-only interface called "vboxnet0" presently.
-This will change in a future release. - Vista 64-bit hosts have stability issues when using USB. - Mac OS X host.
+- OVF localization (multiple languages in one OVF file) is not yet supported. - Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored. - OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported. - OVA archives (TAR containers) are not yet supported. - Remote files via HTTP or other mechanisms are not yet supported. - Vista 64-bit hosts have stability issues when using USB. - Seamless mode does not work correctly on host systems with multiple monitors. - Mac OS X host.
 The following restrictions apply (all of which will be resolved in future versions): - No support for audio input. - The numlock emulation has not yet been implemented. - The CPU frequency metric is not supported. - 3D OpenGL acceleration.
 In general the OpenGL support for Linux guest is experimental.
 This counts especially in combination with compiz enabled window managers.
 Additional we are aware of the following issues: - OpenGL windows aren't updated in the Dock Icon real time preview. - There are several redraw problems with compiz enabled window managers on Linux guests.
 E.g. after save/restore state or a resize of the guest window. - OpenGL host support is not yet available on 64-bit kernels (Mac OS X 10.6). - Linux hosts.
 There are a few problems when compiz is used as the host's window manager, notably: - seamless mode does not work well (garbled screen display if no windows are open in the guest); - OpenGL guest acceleration (added with 2.1) is very slow.